simonprovost/scikit-longitudinal/README.md

 ## 📝 How to Cite?

-If you use Scikit-Longitudinal in your research, please cite our paper:
+If you use Scikit-Longitudinal in your research, please cite our paper and our repoitiory:

+For the repository, utilise the button top right corner of the repository "How to cite?",

+For the paper, use the following BibTeX entry:

 _TODO: Add citation information for the Scikit-Longitudinal papers._